Auto Insurance Claim Advice

 If your insurance company is paying for the medical bills, then you are bound by “reasonable and necessary” clauses of the policy.

-Medical bills and medicine will always be covered by your insurance company if you have personal injury protection and the bills are below your policy limit.
+Medical bills and medicine will always be covered by your insurance company if you have personal injury protection and if the bills are below your policy limit.

 This is the reason why you should always carry PIP on your policy.
-Some agents will tell you that is cheaper not to have it, and that your medical bills will be covered by your health insurance (which do not cover passengers).
+Some agents will tell you that it is cheaper not to have it, and that your medical bills will be covered by your health insurance (which does not cover passengers).
 This is bad advice.
 You should always have PIP coverage.

 Follow the links below for more information about accident injuries, bodily injury claims, and what to ask when making this type of claim.